 Courses Recently Taught

 This course examines the causes and consequences of poverty and inequality in the developing world.
 Topics include the conceptualization, definition and measurement of poverty and inequality; the lived reality of urban and rural poverty around the globe; individual, structural and governmental causes of and solutions to poverty; and the possibilities for grassroots empowerment, public policy, international organizations, philanthropy and foreign aid to reduce poverty and inequality.
-This counts towards the comparative politics/international relations requirement for the major.
+This counts toward the comparative politics/international relations requirement for the major and the public policy concentration.
+Prerequisite: sophomore standing.